RicaBenhossi/learning/fast_api/README.md

 - `GET http://localhost:8000/api/client/2`

-- **OBS 1**: remember that, if you don't use typehints on function parametrers, it will be passed as string (str) 😉.
+- **OBS 1**: remember that, if you don't use typehints in function parametrers, it will be passed as string (str) 😉.
 - **OBS 2**: sometimes with path parameters, we might return only one result.
 In case we don't find data, we should return the correct HTTP Statsu code (404 in this case).